dohyung97022/awsGuide/README.md

   * ### Errors return ROLLBACK_IN_PROGRESS
   * ### NestedStacks
     * Breaks CloudFormation into smaller reusable templates
+  * ### API
+    * #### Instance Distribution
+      * ```
+        OnDemandAllocationStrategy: String
+        OnDemandBaseCapacity: Integer
+        OnDemandPercentageAboveBaseCapacity: Integer
+        SpotAllocationStrategy: String
+        SpotInstancePools: Integer
+        SpotMaxPrice: String
+        ```
+      * OnDemandAllocationStrategy : How to allocate instance types
+      * OnDemandBaseCapacity : How much on-demand instance will be in ASG
+      * OnDemandPercentageAboveBaseCapacity : How much percentage of on-demand instances in ASG
+      * SpotAllocationStrategy : lowest-price / capacity-optimized
+      * SpotInstancePools : The number of spot instance pools used, only valid when lowest-price
+      * SpotMaxPrice : Max price willing to pay per spot instance

 * ## AWS Cloudwatch
   * ### Collection of monitoring services